PandiaJason/Python/README.md

 # Lecture notes on Python Programming

 **By Jason Pandian**
-*Assistant Professor, Department of IT*
+*Assistant Professor, Department of IT,*
 Nehru Institute of Technology